theopensystemslab/planx-core/README.md

 - `pnpm lint:fix`: fix style errors

 - `pnpm test`: run unit tests
+- `pnpm test:integration`: run integration tests (see below for set-up details)
 - `pnpm test:coverate`: run unit tests with coverage report

 ### Debugging

 Setting the environment variable `DEBUG` to any truthy value turns on the console output for debugging (useful for setup and teardown issues).

+### Integration Tests

+As well as unit tests, this package also exports a set of integration tests that is coupled to the database schema defined by [planx-new](https://github.com/theopensystemslab/planx-new).

+To run these integration tests locally:

+- configure your aws client with sso credentials as documented [here](https://github.com/theopensystemslab/planx-new/blob/main/doc/how-to/how-to-setup-aws-sso-credentials.md)
+- ensure you are running the latest version of the docker containers defined in `planx-new` using the commands documented [here](https://github.com/theopensystemslab/planx-new/blob/main/README.md#docker)
+- move into the test directory with `cd tests`
+- run `./scripts/pull-secrets.sh` to pull the latest `.env` file
+- run `pnpm install` to install test dependencies
+- run `pnpm test` to run all integration tests

 ## Publishing